DevSilv/ARCHIVED-varts-plain-css/README.md

-**INFORMATION: This project ("silvuss-thoughts-plain-css") is to be treated as archived as of August 27, 2019.
-Contributing to this project is not planned.**
+**INFORMATION: This repository has been archived as of August 27, 2019.**

 ---